 Section 4.
 Cancellation or Refunds of Peer-to-Peer Payments

 If you send money to a Recipient from your Google Wallet Balance or your Funding Account, GPC generally will make payments available to the Recipient no later than three (3) business days after GPC receives final settlement of your funding transaction.
-A requested P2P Payment is complete when funds are credited to the Recipient’s Google Wallet Balance and are available for use or withdrawal by the Recipient.
-The Recipient must either have or create a Google Wallet Account AND a Google Wallet Balance in order for the funds to become available to him or her.
-Such Recipient may be required to take certain actions, such as providing Google Wallet with additional registration information, or accepting the Google Wallet Terms of Service, prior to the funds becoming available.
+A requested P2P Payment is complete when funds are (1) credited to the Recipient’s Google Wallet Balance and are available for use or withdrawal by the Recipient or (2) directed by the Recipient to the Recipient's bank account (via the Recipient's debit card or the ACH network).
+The Recipient must either have or create a Google Payments Account in order for the funds to become available to him or her.
+Such Recipient may be required to take certain actions, such as providing Google Wallet with additional registration information, or accepting the Google Payments Terms of Service, prior to the funds becoming available.
 GPC is not responsible if the intended Recipient does not have or create such accounts to receive a P2P Payment.
-The Sender may request that GPC cancel the P2P Payment prior to GPC making the funds available to the Recipient in the Recipient’s Google Wallet Balance.
+The Sender may request that GPC cancel the P2P Payment prior to completion of the P2P Payment as described above in this paragraph.
 The Sender may request cancellation of the P2P Payment by contacting GPC by calling us at 1-855-492-5538.
 GPC will use commercially reasonable efforts to cancel the P2P Payment upon request by the Sender.
 In the event that GPC is able to cancel the P2P Payment, the funds will be credited to the Sender’s Funding Account or Google Wallet Balance that was used to fund the P2P Payment.
 GPC may deduct applicable fees from the returned funds, to the extent permitted by applicable law.
-P2P Payments that have been completed (funds have been credited to the Recipient’s Google Wallet Balance and are available for use or withdrawal by the Recipient) are ineligible for cancellation.
+P2P Payments that have been completed as set forth in this paragraph are ineligible for cancellation.

 Section 5.
 EFT Error Resolution Policy

-This EFT Error Resolution Policy only applies to Google Wallet Balance transactions, including transactions involving a Google Wallet Card, and P2P Payments subject to the Electronic Fund Transfer Act.
+This EFT Error Resolution Policy only applies to Google Wallet Balance transactions and P2P Payments subject to the Electronic Fund Transfer Act.
 In particular, we apply this EFT Error Resolution Policy to:

 - Error claims on a Google Wallet Balance held by a consumer Customer.